-At one of our recent editorial meetings, a discussion about plants in the bedroom revealed two diametrically opposed camps: Love them or hate them.
+At one of our recent editorial meetings, a discussion about plants in the bedroom revealed that Gardenista and Remodelista's editors are in two diametrically opposed camps: Love them or hate them.

 How to get to the bottom of this?
 I asked an expert: my 15-year old son who happens to be a bit of a plant biology aficionado (go figure).

 Me: Is it true that plants emit oxygen in the day and carbon dioxide at night?

 Son: You know about photosynthesis and respiration, right?
 Well, plants respire at a slower rate than they photosynthesize, so there is actually a net gain of a few molecules of oxygen per cycle.